 INTRODUCTION TO BELGRADE

-But first things first!
 I am from Belgrade, I was born and lived there until I was nearly 25.
-Then I moved to London in 1990, right after I had graduated at the University of Economics.
+Then, I moved to London in 1990, right after I had graduated at the University of Economics.
 Belgrade was a very cosmopolitan place in the 80s.
-That was a decade when I became old enough to take the maximum advantage of life in the big city.
-I used to go to the theatre and to concerts and generally I had a busy social life.
+It was a decade when I became old enough to take maximum advantage of my life in a big city.
+I used to go to the theatre and to concerts and I generally had a busy social life.
 Additionally, I frequented iconic night clubs and mixed with some very sophisticated people.
 I lived in the city and with the city and I knew its every corner.

 Despite the fact that I haven’t been living there for a long time now, I love Belgrade and I consider it to be my city.
-Whenever I go back I feel at home.
+Whenever I go back, I feel at home.
 That’s not only because I speak the language and can spontaneously communicate with people, but also because of a very strong sense of familiarity.
 In many years in which I have been away, Belgrade has not changed much.
-It is only in the past few years that there are significant and visible changes, such as extensive city centre restoration projects.
+It is only in the past few years that there are significant and visible changes, such as the extensive city centre restoration projects.
 You can see that in a photo of Republic Square below.
 The square is currently under complete renovation.

-But, at the same time I am not an expert in a sense that the city’s dynamics have certainly changed.
-Thus for example, every time when I go back I discover new trendy bars and chic restaurants that usually only the locals know about.
+But, at the same time, I am not an expert in a sense that the city’s dynamics have certainly changed.
+For example, every time when I go back, I discover new trendy bars and restaurants that usually only the locals know.

-HISTORY OF BELGRADE
+SHORT HISTORY OF BELGRADE

 Almost nothing remains from the Ottoman period.
 Perhaps, the Belgrade Fortress is the most prominent site from that era, although the fortress was already there at the time when the Ottoman army conquered it in 1521.
 At the time of independence, Belgrade was a provincial Ottoman city, adorned with mosques and without any contemporary European style buildings.

 The city as we see it now started to develop in the 2nd half of the 19th century.
 The oldest building in Belgrade is a nondescript construction from 1727 in Dorćol.

-Further significant destruction of the city occurred in the Second World War.
-In March 1941 the Yugoslavian government signed the Tripartite pact, hoping to keep Yugoslavia neutral during the war.
-But, the Serbs rejected the pact and organised mass demonstrations.
+Further significant destruction of the city happened in the Second World War.
+In March 1941, the Yugoslavian government signed the Tripartite pact, hoping to keep Yugoslavia neutral during the war.
+But, Serbs rejected the pact and organised mass demonstrations.
 In retaliation, Luftwaffe heavily bombed Belgrade on the 6th April 1941.

 But, Belgrade’s misfortune did not finish with the end of the Second World War.
 Most recently, the city was heavily bombed during the NATO aggression in the 1999 Kosovo War.
 Under the pretext of “preventing the humanitarian crisis”, in a purely criminal act and in contravention of the international law, the aggressor bombed the city for 78 days.

-Saint Sava Church – is dedicated to the founder of the Serbian Orhodox Church, an important figure in medieval Serbia.
+The Saint Sava Church – is dedicated to the founder of the Serbian Orhodox Church, an important figure in medieval Serbia.
 The Ottoman Grand Vizier Sinan Pasha burned his remains in that location in 1595.

 In 1895, 300 years after the burning of Saint Sava’s remains, the Society for the Construction of the Church of Saint Sava was founded.

-In 1905, a public contest was launched to design the church but all 5 received applications were rejected.
+In 1905, a public contest was launched to design the church, but all 5 received applications were rejected.
 After the breakout of the First and the Second Balkan Wars and the First World War, all activities on the construction of the church stopped.

 In 1919, after the First World War, the Society was re-established.
 A new public contest was held in 1926 and the second-place submission by the architect Aleksandar Deroko was selected.
 Finally 40 years after the initial idea, the construction of the church started on the 10th May 1935, 340 years after the burning of Saint Sava’s remains.

 But, the works stopped altogether after the April 1941 bombing of Belgrade.
-By that time the church’s foundation had been completed and the walls had been erected to the height of 7 and 11 meters.
+By that time, the church’s foundation had been completed and the walls had been erected to the height of 7 and 11 meters.
 The occupying German army used it as the Wehrmacht’s parking lot.
 The Red Army and later the Yugoslav People’s Army used it for the same purpose in 1944.
-After the Second World War, various companies used it as storage space.
+After the Second World War, various companies used it as a storage space.

 The Serbian Patriarch German renewed the idea of building the church in 1958.
-88 requests were made to the Communist government, of which 82 were sent to the President of Yugoslavia – Tito, but he never replied.
+88 requests were made to the communist government, of which 82 were sent to the President of Yugoslavia – Tito, but he never replied.

 After the NATO bombing of Serbia in 1999, the works stopped again.
-The Serbian Patriarch considered such expensive works inappropriate at the time of great suffering of the Serbian people.
+The Serbian Patriarch considered such expensive works inappropriate at the time of the great suffering of the Serbian people.
 However, the works continued in 2001 and the exterior of the church was completed in 2017.

 Slavia Square – is the busiest and the most important of Belgrade’s central squares.
 In my opinion, it is also the ugliest square in the city and perhaps the ugliest of all similar squares that I have seen in various European cities.
-To describe a particularly unsightly part of any city to my Serbian friends, I would say: “It’s like Slavija”.
+To describe a particularly unsightly part of any city to my Serbian friends, I would say: “It’s like Slavia”.
 It is unfortunate that such an important part of the city remains so neglected, although some effort has been recently made to improve the square’s image.

-As you move down King Milan street, you come across the Yugoslav Drama Theatre.
-Although Yugoslavia disappeared nearly 30 years ago, the theatre retained it original iconic name, which still remains a very powerful brand.
+As you move along King Milan street, you come across the Yugoslav Drama Theatre.
+Although Yugoslavia disappeared nearly 30 years ago, the theatre retained it original iconic name, which still remains as a very powerful brand.
 The theatre was founded in 1947, as the representative theatre of new communist Yugoslavia, after the Second World War.
 It is a veritable cultural institution.

 The palace was bombed and partially demolished in the first German bombing raid in April 1941.
 The repair and re-arrangement of the Old Palace after the Second World War lasted until 1947.

-Its current look was mostly established after 1947 as the square was remodelled to accommodate the 1st May military parade.
-This included removal of the beautiful fountain in the centre of the square, additionally tram tracks were removed and a number of “modernist” buildings.
+Its current look was mostly established after 1947, as the square was remodelled to accommodate the 1st May military parade.
+This included the removal of a beautiful fountain in the centre of the square.
+Additionally, they also removed the tram tracks and constructed a number of “modernist” buildings.
 Terazije contains several notable buildings.

 The House of the National Assembly of Serbia – is the Serbian Parliament.
 It is one of the most recognisable symbols of Belgrade.
 Its construction, that started in 1907 near the former location of the large Batal Mosque, was interrupted by the First and the Second Balkan Wars and the First World War.

 When I lived in Belgrade, this building was the Parliament of Yugoslavia and for some strange reason I still think of it in that way.
 Clearly, after so many years the building has changed its function, maybe I will get used to it too.